akkc01/DevOps/Azure/01 Azure/What is Azure .md

     - Azure SQL Database: A fully managed relational database service based on SQL Server.
     - Cosmos DB: A globally distributed, multi-model database service.
 ##### Networking:-
 - Azure offers a wide variety of networking tools to manage how your resources communicate with each other, as well as with external networks.
-This includes:-
+This includes:

         - Virtual Networks (VNets): Isolated private networks in Azure.
         - Load Balancer: Distributes traffic across multiple resources to ensure reliability.
         - Azure Firewall: Protects your network by controlling inbound and outbound traffic.